-Part 40: UART Driver Template — Zero-Size Abstraction and Compile-Time Dispatch
+Part 40: UART Driver Template — Zero-Size Abstraction and Compile-Time Dispatching

-The LED tutorial uses templates to select ports and pins, and the button tutorial uses templates to select pull-up/pull-down and active levels.
-The dimension of the UART driver template is the USART instance—but the implementation technique is more elegant than the previous two series.
+The LED tutorial used templates to select ports and pins, and the button tutorial used templates to select pull-up/pull-down and active levels.
+The UART driver template's dimension is the USART instance—but the implementation technique is more elegant than the previous two series.

 The Full Picture of the UartDriver Template

-UartDriver<UartInstance> is the core of the entire UART driver.
-It is a class template where the template parameter is a UartInstance enum—selecting which USART peripheral to use.
-Let's look at its complete declaration:
+UartDriver is the core of the entire UART driver.
+It is a class template, and the template parameter is a UsartInstance enum—selecting which USART peripheral to use.
+Let's look at its full declaration:

 public: